lumao23/ILCN/README.md

 Follow the process of [v-coco](https://github.com/s-gupta/v-coco) to output the official evaluations.

 The training logs of our models can be downloaded in column `download`.
-Models on hico-det are trained and tested under 2 NVIDIA A40(48GB), and v-coco under 2NVIDIA A10(24GB).
+Models on hico-det are trained and tested under 2 NVIDIA A40(48GB), and v-coco under 2 NVIDIA A10(24GB).